bgbg/gorelik.net/_posts/2020/2020-11-10-before-and-after-alternatives-to-a-radar-chart-spider-chart.md

  - "data-visualization"
  - "radar-chart"
  - "spider-chart"
+cover_image: "/assets/img/2020/11/before_after_radar.png"
 layout: "post"
 ---

-A radar chart (sometimes called "spider charts") look cool but are, in fact,<br>pretty lame.
+A radar chart (sometimes called "spider charts") look cool but are, in fact, pretty lame.
 So much so that when the data visualization author Stephen Few mentioned them in his book [Show me the numbers](https://www.amazon.com/Show-Me-Numbers-Designing-Enlighten/), he did so in a chapter called "Silly graphs that are best forsaken."

 Here, I will demonstrate some of its problems, and will suggest an alternative